Astapovo station where Tolstoi collapsed and then died; image source.

 Some suggested websites

-- And so we always start with the wiki entry on Tolstoi.
+- And so we always start with the Wikipedia entry on Tolstoi.
 Here's the Russian version.

 - My notes on Tolstoi's view of history